Every Elementary Higher Topos has a Natural Number Object: Applications of Natural Number Objects

-\begin{exone} Recall that by definition of a universe, a map $1 \to \U$ corresponds to an object in $\E$.
+It's interesting to see examples of internal coproducts.
+Recall that by definition of a universe, a map $1 \to \U$ corresponds to an object in $\E$.
 Let $1$ be the constant final sequence $A_n = 1$.
 This means that it is the map $\mathbb{N} \to \U$ that factors through the constant map $1 \to \U$ that classifies the object $1$.
 Now, we want to prove that the internal coproduct, $\sum_{n: \mathbb{N}} 1$, is simply equivalent to $\mathbb{N}$.
 We have the diagram